 Courmayeur Travel Guide

 Located below Mont Blanc on the Italian side of the mountain in the Aosta Valley, the atmospheric holiday destination of Courmayeur is full of character with grand old buildings, narrow cobbled streets and plenty of traditional Italian village charm.
-The scenery is also spectacular with views towards the Mont Blanc, and is surrounded by fourteen 13,123ft (4,000m) mountain peaks at the junction of Italy, France and Switzerland.
+The scenery is also spectacular with views towards Mont Blanc, and the resort is surrounded by fourteen mountain peaks at the junction of Italy, France and Switzerland.
 The village was once known as a spa town and base for climbing, but became recognised as a ski resort with the opening of the Mont Blanc Tunnel to provide easy access from Chamonix and Geneva International Airport.
 The town's proximity to both Geneva and Turin airports makes it a popular destination for weekenders.
 A transfer from Geneva take just over an hour and Turin is 1 hour 45 minutes away.
 Milan is a little over two hours drive away.

 Courmayeur offers skiing and boarding for all standards, but the groomed slopes are best suited for intermediates, while advanced skiers will find plenty of off-piste opportunities and high mountain ski areas.
 There are two main ski areas at Courmayeur.
 Checrouit-Val Veny, directly above the resort, is mostly suited to intermediates and beginners, although the nursery slopes lower down are limited and can be crowded.
 Absolute beginners can also ski at Dolonne in the village.
 The most famous run is the 13-mile (20km) descent of the Vallée Blanche from Helbronner Point at 11,053ft (3,369m) down to Chamonix, which is daunting and demanding, but can be undertaken by intermediate skiers and snowboarders.
 The skiing from Cresta Youla at 8,700ft (2,652m) is excellent, but higher up at Cresta Arp the terrain is for experts only and should be undertaken with a guide.
 The second ski area is Mont Blanc and is for advanced skiers and boarders; a guide should accompany skiers on the high mountain terrain and the glacier.
 Snow is reliable and there are widespread snowmaking facilities.